DanceCam/DanceCam.github.io/_news/announcement_1.md

 related_posts: false
 ---

-The first DanceCam paper was accepted for publication in MNRAS!
+Our first DanceCam paper about AI-based mitigation of atmospheric blurring was accepted for publication in MNRAS!